ThePython10110/ExchangeClone/README.md

     * Fixed a couple of armor texture issues in Minetest Game (though it still looks like diamond armor; 3D Armor doesn't support texture modifiers)
     * The Red Katar is now actually craftable in Minetest Game (I just forgot that shears were only in MCL2)
     * A couple other minor things that I've forgotten about.
+    * Fixed an error message about the `invert` texture modifier

 ### 4.4
 * New Features